 Serious complications may develop during the pregnancy.

 Newborns may have no symptoms or may develop serious symptoms and complications.

 The diagnosis is typically based on blood tests of the newborn and mother.

 Penicillin is used to treat the infection

 (See also Overview of Infections in Newborns Overview of Infections in Newborns Infections occur at all ages but are a great cause for concern in newborns because newborns, especially preterm ones, have an underdeveloped immune system and are more susceptible to infection... read more and Syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more in adults.)
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more in adults.)

 Syphilis is spread through sexual contact.
 However, if a pregnant woman is infected, her fetus can be infected before birth if the bacteria that cause syphilis cross the placenta (the organ that provides nourishment to the fetus).
 When a baby is born with syphilis, the infection is called congenital syphilis.